- Docente: Enrico Tordoni

 Field Trips and Practical Activities

-- Field trips will be organized to explore habitat monitoring techniques in practice.
+- Two field trips will be organized to explore habitat monitoring techniques in practice.

 - Practical exercises will be carried out on habitat mapping using GIS tools.